rust-lang/rust/text/0000-language-semver.md

 We use the term *"opt-in changes"* to refer to changes that would be breaking changes, but are not because of the opt-in mechanism.

-#### Rust version attribute
+#### Rust version option

-The specific proposal is an attribute `#![rust_version="X.Y"]` that can be attached to the crate; the version `X.Y` in this attribute is called the crate's "declared version".
-Every build of the Rust compiler will also have a version number built into it reflecting the current release.
+The specific proposal is to introduce a command-line option `--rust-version=X.Y[.Z]` that instructs the Rust compiler to expect source code from older versions of Rust.
+This option could also be specified in a `Cargo.toml` file in a `rust-version` property.
+The version applies to the crate currently being compiled and is called the crate's "supplied version".
+Every build of the Rust compiler will also have a version number built into it reflecting the current release; if the command-line option is not supplied, the compiler defaults to this builtin version.

-When a `#[rust_version="X.Y"]` attribute is encountered, the compiler will endeavor to produce the semantics of Rust "as it was" during version `X.Y`.
+The supplied version is used by the compiler to produce the semantics of Rust "as it was" during version `X.Y`.
 RFCs that propose opt-in changes should discuss how the older behavior can be supported in the compiler, but this is expected to be straightforward: if supporting older behavior is hard to do, it may indicate that the opt-in change is too complex and should not be accepted.

+Note that the supplied version may affect the parser configuration used when parsing the initial crate, since it can affect the keywords recognized by the tokenizer and perhaps other minor details in the syntax.
+However, because the version is supplied on the command line, this configuration is known before parsing begins.

+#### Defaults and extreme cases

-If the crate declares a version `X.Y` that is *newer* than the compiler itself, the compiler should simply issue a warning and proceed as if the crate had declared the compiler's version (i.e., the newer version the compiler knows about).
+If no version is supplied on the `rustc` command line, `rustc` will default to the maximal version it recognizes.
+If the user supplies a version `X.Y` that is *newer* than the compiler itself, the compiler should simply issue a warning and proceed as if the user had supplied the compiler's version (i.e., the newest version the compiler knows about).

-Note that if the changes introducing by the Rust version `X.Y` affect parsing, implementing these semantics may require some limited amount of feedback between the parser and the tokenizer, or else a limited "pre-parse" to scan the set of crate attributes and extract the version.
-For example, if version `X.Y` adds new keywords, the tokenizer will likely need to be configured appropriately with the proper set of keywords.
-For this reason, it may make sense to require that the `#![rust_version]` attribute appear *first* on the crate.
+Cargo will always invoke `rustc` with a supplied version.
+If there is no version in the `Cargo.toml` file, then `1.0.0` is assumed.
+Whenever a new project is created with `cargo new`, the new `Cargo.toml` will include the most recent Rust version number by default.

+Note that the defaults for `rustc` and `cargo` differ. `rustc` prefers the most recent verison of Rust by default, whereas `cargo` prefers the oldest.
+The reason is that we expect running `rustc` in a standalone fashion to be used primarily when experimenting with small scripts and one-offs, and the user is most likely to want "current Rust" in that scenario.

 #### When opt-in changes are appropriate